 The Center for Intercultural Dialogue was officially established in March 2010, so this month marks our fifth anniversary.
 As a reminder, CID grew out of the National Communication Association’s Summer Conference on Intercultural Dialogue, held at Maltepe University in Istanbul, Turkey, July 22–26, 2009.
 When participants wanted a way to encourage further international connections for intercultural research, a proposal was brought before the Council of Communication Associations‘ Board of Directors at their March 2010 meeting to create the Center for Intercultural Dialogue, which was approved.
-I was appointed Director of CID at that same meeting, and asked to prepare necessary documents and establish an Advisory Board, all of which was approved at the CCA meeting in September 2010.
+I was appointed Director of CID at that same meeting, and asked to prepare necessary documents and establish an Advisory Board, all of which were approved at the CCA meeting in September 2010.
 (Further history has already been published, so it won’t be repeated here.)

 This WordPress site was established in 2010, with other social media following in 2011 (Facebook), 2013 (Twitter, LinkedIn, YouTube, Google+, Pinterest), and 2014 (a Wikipedia article).
 Nearly 2000 people now follow CID across one or more of these fora, and requests now arrive every few days to post information to this community.